 a.
 First, Identify Your Primary Objective For Using the OTIF Metric.

 To best use the OTIF metric for your particular supply chain operation, you need to identify what you are trying to achieve.
 For instance, Walmart’s use of the OTIF metric is to enhance their supplier’s performance and accountability.
 For your supply chain operation, this may be a concern, but it may not be your top priority.
 Now, identifying the primary reasons for using an OTIF metric will determine exactly what aspects of on-time and in-full that you should measure and prioritize.
-So, to assist you in determining your priorities, below is a list of OTIF goals.
+So, to assist you in determining your priorities, below is a list of common OTIF goals.

 Reasons For Implementing an OTIF Metric